jollytoad/webhook-workshop/README.md

 ## What can you do with it?

-You can quickly build, test and deploy webhooks for [GitLab] (either gitlab.com or your own hosted instance).
+You can quickly build, test and deploy webhooks for [GitLab] (either gitlab.com or your own hosted instance), or other SaaS platforms.

 [GitPod] can provide an environment to edit the code and run a development server with a public URL, giving a realtime.